 Hey Everyday Made Fresh readers!
 Today is Part Four of Our Five Part Series – How to Quit Your Job & Become a Full-time Blogger Series – Part Four: Media Kits and Pricing Guides To read more in the series check out:

-If you’re serious about blogging and making money, you’re going to need a media kit.
+If you’re serious about blogging and making money, you’re going to need a media kit, this post How to Quit Your Job and Become a Full Time Blogger – Part Four: Media Kits and Pricing Guides is gonna help with that.

 What is a media kit?